djynnius/ZedekFramework/README.md

 2. Object Orientation
 3. Encourages Agile development
 4. Has an Object Relational Mapper (ORM) built in called ZORM
-5. Has a templating engine accessed through a class called ZView
+5. Has jinja like templating with twig
 6. Templating engines allows some logic in the html view file such as looping through an array with the option of including raw php in the markup
 7. URL rewriting allowing for clean urls, and sub folder installation
-8. Tested with apache, and currently being tested on lighttpd
+8. Routing implementation
 9. Works on Unix, unix-like and Windows Operating Systems

 Requirements
 =============
 1. Apache
-2. PHP5.4+
+2. PHP5.6+
 3. Some knowledge of PHP (expert knowledge isnt required)

 Creating your first application follow these steps (Simple as 1-2-3):